AB Electronics Website

 The Future Plans

-We are continuing to develop new Raspberry Pi expansion boards and have several new boards under development, with the launch of the Raspberry Pi Zero earlier this week we are looking into selling a selection of our boards in “kit” format where the customers can solder the headers if needed themselves.
+We are continuing to develop new Raspberry Pi development boards and have several new boards under development, with the launch of the Raspberry Pi Zero earlier this week we are looking into selling a selection of our boards in “kit” format where the customers can solder the headers if needed themselves.

 We would also like to be able to buy a workshop in our local area but the costs to buy and equip a workshop for larger-scale electronics production are very high and we will need to save for a few years to be able to go ahead with these expansion plans.
 We have considered renting workshop space in a local business park but the leases are very short and expensive and we wouldn’t be able to add the modifications to the building needed for fume extraction systems.

-Myself and Andrew would like to thank all our customers who have purchased our Raspberry Pi expansion boards in our first three years of trading and we look forward to many more years designing and selling electronics products for the maker and hobby market.
+Myself and Andrew would like to thank all our customers who have purchased our Raspberry Pi development boards in our first three years of trading and we look forward to many more years designing and selling electronics products for the maker and hobby market.